 One of the key benefits of trading futures is that they give traders less capital access to greater purchasing power.
 That’s because futures are inherently leveraged financial constructs.
 Of course, that also means they’re inherently riskier, but that’s also what makes them suitable for speculation.
 That being said, you need proper risk management strategies when trading on margin.
 To avoid the pitfalls of futures trading, make sure to spend enough time building your trading skills on a solid foundation.

 Practice on a Simulator

 For most traders, the more time they spend on a demo account, the higher their chances to succeed when they go live.
-Some traders can’t wait to get going with real money and often end up disappointed that things don’t work out.
-Bear in mind that in most cases your emotions are your number one enemy.
-Trading isn’t a sprint, it’s a marathon.
+Some traders can’t wait to get going with real money and are often disappointed that things don’t work out.
+Bear in mind that in most cases, your emotions are your number one enemy.
+Trading isn’t a sprint; it’s a marathon.

 Of course, you can’t trade a demo account forever, either.
 You’ll never fix every hypothetical flaw in your strategy.
 There is a point when you will have to switch to a real account.
 So, how will you know you’re ready to go live?

 There’s no definite answer to that question.
 However, the win/loss ratio is a solid benchmark for judging most day trading strategies.
 Usually, if you have a win/loss ratio of above 1 (or a win rate of over 50%), you have decent odds of success.
 Of course, the higher the ratio, the better.
 If you make money on every second trade while also keeping your losses in check, you might be ready to trade with real money.

 On the other hand, if your strategy can’t even do well when day trading on a simulator, then you shouldn’t expect it to do any better when you go live.
 Make sure to take your time to fine-tune it, and don’t rush to trade with real money.